mjtiv/Matching_Files_Program/README.md

 website: http://canr.udel.edu/faculty/behnam-abasht/

 # Program Overview
-Program compares two Files to see if they perfectly match.
-Compares the line count first and if the two files line counts match, continues with the more lengthy, line by line matching.
-Overall goal is to verify files match exactly.
-Was developed to verify two files are the same from a programs output.
+Program compares two Files to see if they match.
+Compares the files line by line to see which lines match.
+The order of the lines does not quite matter because the program cycles through everything.
+Lines that are different in either file are reported back in the mis-match report file.
 All user has to do is change the "Matching_Files_Parameter_File.txt" to their files of interests and run the program locally or in an HPC environment.

 # Files Provided in Repository